 To implement the prospective remedy for McCloud (i.e. to move everyone to AFPS15 from April 2022) the MOD undertook a public consultation regarding the changes to the Armed Forces Pension Scheme (AFPS) regulations and the effect on members.
 This consultation began on 22 November 2021 and concluded on 31 January 2022.
 You can read our response to the public consultation here

-The public consultation for the retrospective remedy is due to start on 3 January 2023 and will last for 12 weeks.
+The public consultation for the retrospective remedy is due to start in early February 2023 and will last for 12 weeks.

 We will of course, continue to refresh the Members area of our website with new reference information and guidance for our Members as it becomes available, including updating our AFPS 15 Remedy (McCloud) FAQs and timeline.